oarepo/invenio-oarepo-ui-quasar/README.md

 and returning the translated label or null if the label should not appear.
 The default implementation adds ':' after the label for ``inline`` schema.

+#### Dynamic definition

+There might be cases when the definition of the object is not known in advance and the data (or a subtree of data) should be rendered as they are.
+In these cases the definition can be created "on-the-fly".

+To use this feature, either do not pass ``definition`` at all or pass the known part of the definition and annotate the elements to be rendered dynamically as ``dynamic: true`` (or use the global ``dynamicDefinition`` option or prop).

+It might be useful to have the whole definition or parts dynamic but provide custom definition for selected paths.
+To do this, pass ``:pathDefinitions`` property.

+The value of the property is either:

+ * object with keys (same as slot names but without the 'element' prefix) and value the definition of the object at the given path
+ * function taking ``({context, definition, data, paths})``
+   and returning
+   - the definition
+   - ``null`` if the element should not be rendered at all
+   - ``undefined`` to use dynamic rendering on the element